LIVE: Isle of Wight Webcams

 Please note these are third party cameras and we cannot control them.
 Results will vary depending on your internet connection speed.

 You can watch Kumba and Vigo the lions at Isle of Wight Zoo 24 hours a day!
 Whether they are snuggled up in their beautiful inside quarters or playing in the sun with one another all the action is being “fed” to you live, thanks to the generous donation of webcams by Dataswift.

-Help us ensure that all our animals are cared for during Covid-19 by donating.
+Help Isle of Wight Zoo ensure that all their animals are cared for during Covid-19 by donating.

 A message from The Wildheart Trust:

 “These extraordinary times are threatening our cherished sanctuary.
 Like many smaller seasonally sensitive wildlife sanctuaries we’re highly dependent on our visitor income to enable us to pay for our overheads and fund our charitable work.
 An unprecedented wet February and now the Covid -19 pandemic are putting us under enormous financial stress.
 Our aim is to raise funds to survive the Covid-19 pandemic thereby ensuring the care of our animals and enabling future rescue missions.”